Tools you will need:

 Replacing the lever (and one assumes if this is a necessary activity, the lever itself needing to be replaced and a replacement already found) is a similar blend of misery and ease.
 With the J-bar out of the way, slide the lever into the slot until the holes in it lines up with the holes in the barrel, and fix it in place with the little pin.
 It may be necessary to tap in the pin using the drift from the removal, a process that begins to demand more than two hands.
 Once the pin is where it belongs, close the lever and let the pressure bar up to contact it; even if the process opened the holes in the barrel a little, the pressure from the bar should keep the pin in place.

 Removing and replacing a Waterman lever-box: Don’t.
 They’re a low-grade nightmare, and the attempt is apt to end in damage.
 If you find yourself facing a broken lever box, it’s time to defer to a professional.
 This is a repair I generally decline to perform for lack of parts.
+A similar mechanism appears in some Conway-Stewart pens and a few other makes.

 If you found that useful, or entertaining, and want to cast a few pennies in my begging bowl, you need but click the button below.